micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 I inherited my early gray hair from my mother.
 In that scenario, my mother is the base object and I am the child object.
 Characteristics from her have been passed on to me, which is the same as what programming inheritance is.

-The reason why it's called "Prototypical Inheritance" is because JavaScript uses something called a "prototype" to achieve this inheritance type of behavior.
+The reason why it's called "Prototypical Inheritance" is because JavaScript uses something called a "prototype" to achieve the ability to inherit.

 ### Everything is an Object...
 Almost